DANCEcollaborative/bazaar/FcdsRepresentationAgent/README.md

 The existing Node route appends `.html`, so `html-page-group` must be `tab-share-representation`, without an extension.
 Serve `tab-share-representation.html.html` as a compatibility alias for links already posted in old rooms.

 New rooms select the agent through their OPE module.
 Existing rooms retain their agent/process state.
-Comprehensive research logging is outside this change.
+Recording and the manual-photo workflow use the existing Dev recorder integration.

-## Browser validation
+## Current activity

-Solo student browser flow passed through camera preview, private tutor response, readiness, failing/passing checks, submission receipt and final grade 2/2.
-Two-student readiness and private routing passed, but the inherited v19 Jupyter image had incompatible collaboration packages.
-That separate repair lives on the `ope-platform-operator` branch `codex/fcds-dev-collaboration`.
-A full two-browser rerun is required after its image change.
-Google identity/Lobby allocation were fixtures in the isolated browser test; physical phone acceptance remains separate.
+Recover the sensor readings: r[i] = s[i] + (1/3) s[i-1], s[-1] = 0.
+Twenty minutes on paper and twenty-five minutes coding one recover_readings function.
+Student source and reproducible notebook/worksheet builder live in the content repository's lesson directory.
+The final score is out of 1.

+Deployment and browser-test evidence is recorded in the project docs; historical two-task results do not certify the current exercise.
+Physical-phone acceptance remains separate from automated browser tests.